Red Rock Canyon National Conservation Area is a spectacular starting point for all sorts of learning opportunities!

 Red Rock Canyon National Conservation Area (NCA) provides a variety of opportunities to engage Junior Rangers in the Mojave Desert.
-Links to resources and information can be adapted for homeschool purposes.
+Links to resources and information can be adapted for homeschool purposes (click "For Kids").
 Bureau of Land Management.

-Junior Explorer Discovery Book for Red Rock Canyon
+Junior Ranger Discovery Book for Red Rock Canyon

 Teacher Resources Curricula